 A work schedule for the week will be worked out in a way that is is clear when you are on duty and when you may have time for other things.
 Working hours may vary and it can be both early mornings and late evenings as well as nights.
 The workload depends on how many volunteers we get together during the week.
 We cannot assure that volunteers will have time to take much care of nor run own dogs.

 Breakfast is available for self-service in the accommodation or the checkpoint.
 You are responsible for making your own breakfast and of cause washing your own dishes.

 On Friday evening the race week ends with an award ceremony and dinner for the competitors and handlers.

 We will have our volunteers dinner/party for all the volunteers Saturday night and it is of course free for all volunteers.

 Särna is a real cold spot and we have had nights with temperatures down to -35 ° C!
 Be prepared so you are properly dressed with warm clothes and boots out at the checkpoint as well as at the start and finish area.
 It’s not always cold, sometimes it’s also bright sunshine.
 In short: Prepare yourself for a week in the wilderness, then it will be good!

 In some places there is no mobile coverage for the usual network.
 It may be good to let closets family and friends know, so they do not get worried if you do not respond within a few days.
 Of course we have systems of communication but they cannot be used for private purposes.

 As volunteers, we are all representatives of the Swedish Polar Dog Club (SPHK).
 All volunteers must be prepared at any time of day or night to perform their duty if something unexspected happens.
-This means that your are not allowed to drink any alcohol during the competition, 1st-8th of March 2020 (except during the volunteers dinner/party Saturday night)
+This means that your are not allowed to drink any alcohol during the competition (except during the volunteers dinner/party Saturday night)

 Good things to have with you: